samuel-jimenez/xml/README.md

 For marshaling, a preferred namespace prefix can now be specified in a struct tag or `XMLName` value by prefixing the local name:

 `xml:"urn:ietf:params:xml:ns:domain-1.0 domain:check"`

+Additionally, elements may use already defined prefixes for ancestors' namespaces:

+`xml:"domain:name"`

 Name-spaced tag and attribute names are now strictly parsed and will fail with an error if any are malformed, such as having a leading or trailing colon, or more than 1 colon.